KevinDillaerts/simple-spring-boot-api/README.md

 3. The following line does a few things:
     1. We convert the Professor to a JsonNode type (using the objectmapper)
     2. We then apply the patch operations to this JsonNode
-    3. Finally this returns a JsonNode object, that is patched with the new values
+    3. Finally, this returns a JsonNode object, that is patched with the new values
 4. Finally:
     1. We convert this JsonPatch object back to a class from our application (in this case the ProfessorDTO we need to update the Professor)
     2. We call the updateProfessor method with this new DTO to actually update the values in our repository.
        (so far this was only patched in the JsonNode object, but not yet in the actual repo)
     3. We finally convert the Professor that is returned from the update method back into a ProfessorDTO, as this is what we'll pass back to the controller.
           (this step can be more efficient as we're now converting a lot :) )

 ## Custom error page